 These legalists are a cancer in Christianity

 The Law of Faith is belief that only God is righteous and merciful and that only He can provide the way of salvation for mankind.
 This plan of salvation from God was actually carried out when God the Son (Jesus) paid the requirements of the law for all on the cross.
-These who by faith believe God and accept the sacrifice that He provided for mankind's sins will be saved.
-You see, God is interested in saving people who truly trust in Him.
-God is not interested in having people in His presence who proudly think that they got there through their own self-righteous efforts of obediently following the letter of the law or through keeping rituals.
+These who by faith believe God and accept the sacrifice He provided for mankind's sins will be saved.
+You see, God is interested in saving people who trust in Him.
+God is not interested in having people in His presence who think they got there by their own righteousness, through following the letter of the law, or by rituals of obedience.

 Gal 3:24 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.

 Gal 3:25 But after that faith is come, we are no longer under a schoolmaster.

 Rom 3:27 Where is boasting then?
 It is excluded.
 By what law? of works?
 Nay: but by the law of faith.

 Gal 5:4 Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.

 Throughout Church and Jewish history, there were many legalists that interpreted scriptures through black light.
 They even killed many who did not accept their dark interpretation.
 In the modern church, there are still many legalists who condemn people to hell who will not accept their demonically inspired doctrines.
 In one way or another they always put people back under the requirements of the law and in the final analysis they make salvation something that comes through one's own effort.
 (Of course they deny that they do that, but their legalistic doctrine says otherwise.)
 These dark clouds without water deny that you can be saved by faith in the atoning sacrifice of Jesus alone.
 They always add something more to salvation than trusting in Jesus Christ.
 I will give some examples: